haynaou/coscheck/coscheck-ocr/README.md

 - [nodejs](https://nodejs.org/en/)

 ## Installation
-From the `coscheck-backend` directory run the following command to install the Javascript dependencies:
+From the `coscheck-ocr` directory run the following command to install the Javascript dependencies:
 ```bash
 npm install
 ```